shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Bateman nodded, "Excellent.
 That is a key point.
 Using magic...
 Is dangerous.
 If you don't focus, you could do far worse than blow a foot off.
 I know people, who used to be my friends, we went to this school together...
 Some of them have no memories.
 Some of them are missing organs and bones...
 Others have parts that they were never meant to have in the first place."

 The professor's unusually serious face faded and he rubbed his hands together, "I think we have time for one more thing.
-We are going to make a charm, that can help you out while you're learning.
+We are going to make a charm that can help you out while you're learning.
 It will block you from using magic while you are wearing it, and you will be expected to wear it at all times from now on, unless you are instructed to remove it."

 Kyle rubbed his temples, a simple object, true enough...
 But it would hurt like hell for him to wear...
 But he should have expected it.